slatedocs/slate/source/includes/accesstype/_for-platform-customers.md

 '

 ```
-`gateway-name` can be any valid payment-type suppored by Access-type.
+`gateway-name` can be any valid payment-type suppored by Accesstype.

-`accesstype-plan-id` is the Id of plan in Access-type.
+`accesstype-plan-id` is the Id of plan in Accesstype.

 ## POST Subscribe Without Login